codeunion/dotenv-example/README.md

 GITHUB_ACCESS_token="my-github-access-token"
 ```

-At the top of our program, we need to tell the dotenv gem to load this while,
+At the top of our program, we need to tell the dotenv gem to load the .env file,
 which we do like so:

 ```ruby